Writing A Check: A Step-by-Step Guide to Writing Checks

 The Disadvantages of Writing a Check

-There are some potential disadvantages to writing a check, such as:
+There are some potential disadvantages, such as:

 Processing Checks Takes Time